VasilisTako/VasilisTako/README.md

 - 🎓 &nbsp; Earned my tech-wings studying Computer Science at the University of Pisa and messing up my personal projects.
 - 💼 &nbsp; Wearing the hat of a Full-Stack Developer at a local corporation, I dance between Spring Boot (Java) on the backend and Angular (TypeScript) on the frontend.
 For me, it's about blending logic with creativity to craft intuitive software experiences.
 - 🌱 &nbsp; The spirit of open-source is something I cherish.
-With every commit, I aim to contribute a piece of innovation to the tech community.
+With commits, I aim to contribute and help the tech community.
 - 🌐 &nbsp; I'm a tech enthusiast to the core.
 New gadgets, software updates, or groundbreaking technologies - they all catch my interest and spark my creativity.

 <h3> 🛠 &nbsp;Tech Stack</h3>